-38. The definition of full-time and part-time study used by the Department for Work and Pensions can be found at: Guidance on claiming Universal Credit if you're a student.
+40. The definition of full-time and part-time study used by the Department for Work and Pensions can be found at: Guidance on claiming Universal Credit if you're a student.
+Categorisation of a student as full-time should align with the DWP definition for bursary purposes.